-To wear Japanese clothing for women, you need to have a kimono, Japanese haori jacket, geta sandals and fashionable streetwear in your wardrobe!
+In order to wear stylish Japanese clothing for women, you need : a kimono, a Japanese kimono jacket, geta sandals and fashionable streetwear in your wardrobe!

 The word kimono literally translates to clothing.
 It is the traditional and iconic Japanese garment from the land of the rising sun.
 This Japanese garment wraps around the body with the left side over the right side.

 But Japanese fashion is much more complex.
-There are of course all the traditional clothes but also the Kawaii style clothes with all their apanage of Japanese dresses colorful, short skirts, high socks, scarves and cute patterns!
-In order to help you in your choices, we are going to present you the different Japanese styles in all their aspects.
-And we will explain you how to choose your clothes according to their Japanese patterns, the cut and also a little bit of their history.
+There are of course all the traditional clothes but also the Kawaii style clothes with all their apanage of Japanese dresses colorful, short skirts, high socks, scarves, and cute patterns!
+In order to help you in your choices, we are going to present you with the different Japanese styles in all their aspects.
+And we will explain to you how to choose your clothes according to their Japanese patterns, the cut, and also a little bit of their history.

 What are the different types of traditional Japanese clothing?